Tetella06/Tetella06/README.md

 - 👋 Hi, I’m @Tetella06
 - 👀 I’m interested in somethings to make programming gun
-- 🌱 I’m currently learning programming in a brazilian federal school
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on creating websites
-- 📫 How to reach me Twitter: @tellaswift
-Insta: @stellammma
 - I don't look like the woman on the icon, she's just my icon